paobranco/UtilityOptimizationRegression/README.md

 *****

 ### References
-[1] Branco, P. and Torgo, L. and Ribeiro R.P. and Frank E. and Pfahringer B. and Rau M. M. (2017) *"Learning Through Utility Optimization in Regression Tasks"* Data Science and Advanced Analytics (DSAA), 2017 IEEE International Conference on.
+[1] Branco, P. and Torgo, L. and Ribeiro, R.P. and Frank, E. and Pfahringer, B. and Rau, M. M. (2017) *"Learning Through Utility Optimization in Regression Tasks"* Data Science and Advanced Analytics (DSAA), 2017 IEEE International Conference on.
 IEEE, 2017.
 Tokyo, Japan *(to appear)*.